- What time of the year is the site open?

 - Do you have a fridge for campers?

 At the present time we don’t have this facility.
 However, we do have a freezer and we freeze ice packs.
-There is usually spares available to borrow.
+There are usually spares available to borrow.

 - How far are you from the SWCP?